metabase/metabase/docs/users-guide/08-dashboard-filters.md

 ---

-## Next: Charts with multiple series
+## Next: Interactive dashboards

-We'll learn how to [create charts with multiple lines, bars, and more](09-multi-series-charting.md) next.
+We'll learn how to [customize what happens when people click on questions in your dashboards](interactive-dashboards.md).